verioussmith/joplin-logseq-exporter/REINSTALL_INSTRUCTIONS.md

 1. Start Joplin
 2. Go to Tools > Options > Plugins (or Joplin > Preferences > Plugins on macOS)
 3. You should now see the Logseq Exporter plugin in the list with a checkbox to enable/disable it
+4. Check that the new features are available:
+   - A sidebar panel for quick access to export functions
+   - Settings page with default export options
+   - Menu item in the Tools menu
+   - Toolbar button in the note toolbar
-4. Verify that the plugin works by clicking on the "Export to Logseq" button in the note toolbar or by selecting Tools > Export to Logseq
+5. Try using the plugin by clicking on the "Export to Logseq" button in the note toolbar or by selecting Tools > Export to Logseq

+## New Features in this Version

+1. **Settings Panel**: Configure default export settings like format, path, and options
+2. **Sidebar Panel**: Quick access to the exporter functionality from the sidebar
+3. **Improved UI**: Better integration with Joplin's theme
+4. **Save Preferences**: Option to save your export configuration as default

 If you're still having issues, try installing the plugin using the "Install from file" option in the Joplin plugin manager: